kenliu/chromeitlater/readme.txt

 http://kenliu.github.com/chromeitlater/

-Note: This is an unofficial Read it Later client.
+Note: This is an unofficial Pocket client.